 Whether you’re supporting a family while working a full-time job or simply spending a bit too much on nights out, waiting for the next paycheck to roll around just to pay the bills is never a great position to be in.
 And while it might feel like a burden, living paycheck-to-paycheck doesn’t have to mean much in regard to your overall financial outlook.
 Instead, it only means that your current expenses and earnings are practically equal and that you’re unable to put some of your money into savings.

 By creating a monthly budget, you can give yourself the chance to step back and assess your financial habits with the aim of reducing your expenses.
-Once you’ve taken a close look, you can start planning for the future and eventually stop living paycheck-to-paycheck.
+Once you’ve taken a close look, you can start making some smart financial adjustments and eventually stop living paycheck-to-paycheck.
 Here’s a quick look at the steps you should take if you’re looking to create a budget while living paycheck-to-paycheck:

 Calculate Earnings & Expenses